v3io/iguazio_api_examples/taxi_streaming/README.md

 The [**create_random_drivers_data.py**](https://github.com/v3io/iguazio_api_examples/blob/1.5/taxi_streaming/create_random_drivers_data.py) Python application generates randomized drivers data and saves it to a **drivers_data.csv** file, which will be added to the stream as part of the [stream-data ingestion](#code_walkthrough_stream_drivers_data_py).
 The randomized data generation is used to support a standalone sample that can be run as-is on any instance of the iguazio Unified Data Platform.
 The use of a CSV file was chosen because it's a straightforward implementation that's easy to demonstrate.
-Real-life scenarios will typically use a more efficient method to retrieve the actual stream data.
+Real-world scenarios will typically use a more efficient method to retrieve the actual stream data.

 > **Note:** You can use the **create_random_drivers_data.sh** bash script to run the **create_random_drivers_data.py** application, as explained in [Step 1](#sample_run_create_random_drivers_data_sh) of the "Running the Code" instructions.